abstractionlair/claude-college/README.md

 - "What's the simplest version that would still work?"
 - "What's the key insight that makes this better than alternatives?"
 - "Where else have you seen this pattern?"
-- "What would Anthropic's researchers worry about here?"

 **For Verifying Mastery:**
 - "Explain [concept] in one sentence"